SOUTH WEST COAST PATH NATIONAL TRAIL, Stage 54

 The Coast Path turns left again, taking a forest track across the shallow Coscombe (picture 24), where one steps across a little stream and at the same time across the county boundary from Devon into Somerset.

-A few minutes further on, where the path zig-zags to cross a small stream, I was engaged in conversation by a walker coming the other way.
+A few minutes further on, where the path zig-zags to cross another small stream, I was engaged in conversation by a walker coming the other way.
 It turned out that he was also Australian, the first countryman I recall meeting on the South West Coast Path.
 He had set out from Minehead very early in the morning for his first day on the path and was on a pre-set itinerary with a luggage transfer company, planning to walk the entire path in 38 days with only one day off in Falmouth, just beyond the halfway point.
 If that wasn't enough, he was then heading up to Scotland for an additional ten days on the Coast to Coast Walk.

 I looked into a few of those package deals when planning some of my walks.
 They would certainly save a lot of effort on planning and finding accommodation and would mostly or wholly eliminate the need to rely on public transport to get to and from the path each day.
 So far I've eschewed such arrangements because I prefer to go at a more relaxed pace and spend plenty of days exploring near the path as well as the days walking the path.
 I also dislike the idea of having to stick rigidly to a pre-planned schedule regardless of the fickle British weather.